 About Dan Hill

 Dan received his Ph.D. from Rutgers University following studies at Brown University, Oxford University, and St. Olaf College.
-Dan and his wife, Karen Bernthal, a clothing designer, live in St. Paul, MN.
+Dan lives with his wife, Karen Bernthal, in St. Paul, MN.